How to choose the best site and site-engine hosting

 • Backup storage

 Sandbox environments allow you to put up a prototype of your site or of parts of your sites for testing.
-When you have a team of people responsible for different pieces of the development, each person will need to have their own login.
-This is an advanced need that can be accommodated in a VPS
+When you have a team of people responsible for different stages of development, each person will need to have their own login.
+This is an advanced need that can be accommodated with VPS

 Automated testing and continuous build tools can be computationally demanding.
 Your setup needs to be able to handle spikes without shutting out other legitimate concurrent requests of the server.
 The preferred way to handle this would be on a dedicated server where you can monitor and restrict exactly how the hardware is allocated to different tasks.